Walter Schultze: Career in Nazi Germany

 After the Nazi seizure of power, Schultze was appointed State Commissioner for Health in the Bavarian State Ministry of the Interior from March to November 1933.
 At that time, he was promoted to Ministerialdirektor and headed the Department of Health in the ministry from November 1933 to May 1945.
-In 1934, he was appointed as an honorary professor for public health at the Ludwig Maximilian University, and he also served as the president of the State Medical Academy in Munich.
+In 1934, he was appointed as an honorary professor for public health at the Ludwig-Maximilians-Universität München, and he also served as the president of the State Medical Academy in Munich.
 Schultze headed the university faculty department in the National Socialist Teachers League and sat on its Reichsleitung (national leadership board) from 1935 to 1943.
 He also was the head of Regional Group VII (Bavaria) in the German Red Cross.

 In July 1935, he was appointed to the post for which he is best known, Reichsdozentenführer (Reich Lecturer Leader) of the National Socialist German Lecturers League (NSDDB), whose task was the political control and ideological indoctrination of university professors.
 During his tenure, Schultze played a key part in implementing Nazi racial policies, and was responsible for driving Jewish lecturers out of German universities.
 He asserted in a speech to the NSDDB in June 1939 that the success of German universities depended on having "the type of the combat-ready political, National Socialist fighters who regard their 'Volk' as the supreme good".
 Adherence to Nazi political ideology, rather than to independent scholarship or subject matter expertise, was to be the guiding principle of the university community.
 Schultze also delivered a speech at the University of Strasbourg on 23 November 1941, in which he stated the institution's goal as: "Whatever is un-German in the thinking of our people must be eradicated".
 After nearly nine years as the head of the NSDDB, Schultze was removed from this position by the Supreme Party Court in June 1944 for an abuse of office to the detriment of a Party comrade.

 In his paramilitary service, Schultze transferred from the SA to the Schutzstaffel (SS) on 13 September 1936 (SS number 276,831) with the rank of SS-Oberführer and was promoted to SS-Brigadeführer on 12 September 1937.
 He attained the rank of SS-Gruppenführer on 30 January 1943.
 At the April 1938 parliamentary election, Schultze was elected from the Party electoral list as a deputy to the Reichstag and retained this seat until the fall of the Nazi regime.